Born in Guadalajara, Mexico, 1974

-His work is part of international public and private collections such as the Solomon R. Guggenheim Museum (New York, USA); Centre Pompidou (Paris, France); Museo Nacional Centro de Arte Reina Sofía (Madrid, Spain); Inhotim Collection (Brumadinho, Brazil); Hamburger Kunsthalle, (Hamburg, Germany); among others.
+His work is part of international public and private collections such as the Solomon R. Guggenheim Museum, New York, US; Center Georges Pompidou, Paris, FR; Museo Nacional Centro de Arte Reina Sofía, Madrid, SP; Inhotim Collection, Brumadinho, BR; Hamburger Kunsthalle, Hamburg, DE; among other.
 It has also been featured in international publications such as Cream 3, ed.
 Phaidon; 100 Latin American Artists, ed.
 Exit and in the monograph The Feather and The Elephant, ed.
 Hatje Cantz.

 Jose Dávila has been awarded the Baltic Artists' Award 2017 in the United Kingdom and in 2016 he was Artist Honoree from the Hirshhorn Museum in Washington D.C., USA.
 Dávila has received support from the Andy Warhol Foundation and the National System of Creators of the National Fund for Culture and the Arts, Mexico.

 The artist lives and works in Guadalajara, MX.

 Sorry, there are no products in this collection